-The Bank owns its main office and its branch offices, except for the Biloxi Lemoyne Branch, the Biloxi Cedar Lake branch, and the Flowood Branch, each of which is leased.
+The Bank owns its offices, except for the Biloxi Cedar Lake branch, the Flowood Branch and the Oxford LPO, each of which is leased.
 The main office facility, originally occupied in 1966, is used solely by the Company and the Bank.
 This facility contains approximately 20,000 square feet and houses the executive offices and all operations-related departments of the Company.
 The other branches range in size from nearly 1,000 square feet to 12,000 square feet.